-Australia to impose 14-day self-isolation for all international arrivals
+Australia to impose 14-day self-isolation on international travelers

 The new phase of restrictions come as the Australian government launches a multi-million-dollar advertising campaign focused on good hygiene, and the formation of a Coronavirus Business Liaison Unit to address the economic fallout.

-Reporting by Kate Lamb and John Mair; Editing by Alistair Bell and Michael Perry
+Reporting by Kate Lamb and John Mair; Editing by Alistair Bell, Michael Perry and Himani Sarkar